At SadaPay, we’re just starting the journey towards our engineering vision. Here’s what we’ve already achieved and what we’re still working on.

 We recognise the value of full-stack engineers and encourage cross-role pairing, so that people can teach each other different technologies.
 It’s a great learning opportunity.

-Current status: Right now we only cross-role pair for kick-offs, desk-checking and ad-hoc meetings.
+Right now we only cross-role pair for kick-offs, desk-checking and ad-hoc meetings.
 We don’t implement the solution together.
 This is mostly for timezone reasons and as the structure of our team changes, we’ll be able to improve it.
+Some of our mobile engineers have begun their full stack journey, working with other engineers across all layers to deliver stories end-to-end.
+We’re reorganising our squads around smaller groups of more flexible developers.

 At SadaPay we believe in being transparent – with our customers and each other.
 Being honest about what’s working well and what isn’t helps us continuously improve ourselves, professionally and personally.